A new proof of Legendre's theorem on the Diophantine equation $ax^2+by^2+cz^2=0$: Proof of Theorem

-On the other hand, in the proof of sufficiency, we shall only consider the case where $a<0,b<0$ and $c>0$, since the proof of other cases are similar; however, note that slightly different congruence relations will be derived when $a,b,c$ have different signs.
+We will only consider the case where $a<0,b<0$ yet $c>0$, because the proofs of the other cases are similar.
+Note, however, slightly different congruence relations will be derived when $a,b,c$ have different signs.